Wildlander-mod/wildlander-mod.github.io/5-HintsandTips/Dungeon-Guides.md

 ## Know yourself and know thy enemy.
 - This section is merely intended to be a rough guideline for Wildlanders looking to make their mark in the world.
-- As every playstyle has its own pros and cons it is left to the experience of each individual Wildlander to guesstimate their own chances of success in any given situation, remember that while fortune favors the bold, Lady Luck favors the prepared!
+- As every play-style has its own pros and cons it is left to the experience of each individual Wildlander to guesstimate their own chances of success in any given situation, remember that while fortune favors the bold, Lady Luck favors the prepared!
 - As it contains several spoilers in terms of the foes and important treasures within each dungeon, I encourage newer players to "Learn the Hard Way".
 - Throw yourself into the fray, slip through the shadows, or make a calculated advance.
 It matters not how you meet your foes on the field of battle, so long as you emerge victorious in the end.
 - If it proves too much, or you're one to be well-prepared (nothing wrong there) then feel free to check the relevant section to discover what awaits you within, or even what treasure you might have missed.